-NEWARK, New Jersey — Federal prosecutors say a northern New Jersey man posed as a teenage boy online to ask underage girls to produce sexually explicit images of themselves and then distributed the images to others.
+NEWARK, New Jersey — Federal prosecutors say a northern New Jersey man stands accused of distributing sexually explicit images of children online.